mszopensource/TwitterEmojiAnalyzer/README.md

 ## How to use?
 0. Provide a Twitter developer key and secret in `AppDelegate.Swift`, you can obtain one [here](https://developer.twitter.com/en.html)
 1. On the top of the app, enter the Twitter username (like: AppleMusic)
 2. Click on `Load Tweets`.
-You will see a list of tweets for that username, scroll to load the tweets you want to analuze (the more you scroll, the more tweets get loaded and analyzed.
+You will see a list of tweets for that username, scroll to load the tweets you want to analyze (the more you scroll, the more tweets get loaded and analyzed.
 There might be a better way to fetch timeline).
 3. Now close the timeline view by swipe down the title bar, and click on analysis.

 ![image](https://github.com/msztech/TwitterEmojiAnalyzer/blob/master/screenshot.jpeg?raw=true)